Its that time again and so our Financial Contributor Randy Rowe shared his very timely post on how to collect your refund.

 What if I own a house?

-First of all, congratulations , you have achieved part of the Jamaican Dream.
+First of all, congratulations, you have achieved part of the Jamaican Dream.
+In fact, everyone from all corners of the world has the ultimate dream of being a homeowner, and it can be harder in some countries than in others.
+However, it is still a huge achievement and it’s something that should be celebrated.
 If you have a current mortgage with the NHT however, your refund is automatically applied against your mortgage balance.
 There is an exception made here for public sector workers.
 For the past few years public sector workers have been able to receive payouts of their refund contributions.
 So go ahead and apply.

 How will I get my money?!